narranoid/Substance-TDR-Values/README.md

 2) Open the folder containing the script in the File Explorer.

-3) In the File Explorer, right click Substance-Tdr-Values.bat and then select *Run as administrator* from the context menu.
+3) In the File Explorer, right click Substance-TDR-Values.bat and then select *Run as administrator* from the context menu.
 ![Run as administrator from context menu](Screenshots/Run-as-administrator.png)

 4) Restart your computer.
+If you run Substance-TDR-Values-Restart.bat instead, it will restart automatically.

-5) Whenever the issue comes up again, just re-run the script and restart your computer.
+5) Whenever the issue comes up again, just re-run the script (and restart your computer).

 ## Run via PowerShell